 - ALWAYS pre-wash knit fabrics.
 ALWAYS.
 I used a 2-way stretch that I purchased at Joann’s.
 I bought an extra yard just to make sure that I’d have enough because knit fabric will usually shrink up a bit during the first wash.
 It definitely did, about a half a yard’s worth.

 It isn’t very often that you find pretty nightgown for girls in the store these days.
 So many of them are plastered with licensed characters on the front.
+I love that I can make a lovely handmade nightgown in their choice of knit and get creative with pretty lace or ruffle hems if I want!
 I can’t wait to make more nightgowns for my little ladies!